rlugojr/IM-Documentation/source/installation.rst

 Installing manually
 -------------------

 Did the installer fail?
 It is not your taste?
-YOLO?
 DIY!

 Using .phar
 ~~~~~~~~~~~

-1. Create a new directory for PocketMine-MP.
+1. Create a new directory for PocketMine.
-2. Download PocketMine-MP.phar from `GitHub`_ or `Jenkins`_.
+2. Download PocketMine-MP.phar from `Jenkins`_.
 3. Rename the .phar to ``PocketMine-MP.phar``.
 4. Place it in the PocketMine-MP directory you just created.